 Create systems, processes, practices to increase workforce diversity that is representative of our community.

-Make it safe to call out unacceptable

-practices and behaviours.
+Make it safe to call out unacceptable practices and behaviours.
 Provide education on Cultural understanding/awareness.

-Support a culture where it is safe to call out unacceptable and disrespectful practices and behaviours.
+Support a culture where it is safe to call out unacceptable and disrespectful practices and behaviours

-Identify what I need to perform at my best and communicate this with others.

-Appreciate openly that people have different backgrounds, beliefs, needs and capabilities.
+Identify what I need to perform at my best and communicate this with others Appreciate openly that people have ifferent backgrounds, beliefs, needs and capabilities.

-Listen considerately to understand the views of colleagues and members of the community.
+Listen considerately to understand the views of colleagues and members of the

 Have respect for the individuals around you and the different views they may have.

-Remain constructive and open when challenging and express a difference of opinion.
+Remain constructive and open when challenging and express a difference of

-Show care, kindness and consideration for others
+Show care, kindness and consideration for

-Positively contribute to a fair and inclusive environment.

-Treat every person with respect and dignity.
+Positively contribute to a fair and inclusive Treat every person with respect and dignity

 Actively seek feedback and action it.

-Be polite and considerate in all your
+Be polite and considerate in all your communication

-communication.

-Keep interactions with others positive and
+Keep interactions with others positive and professional.

-professional.
 Smile, say hello to people.
 When interacting with others be in the moment/be present.

 Be tolerant of differences.
 Demonstrate positive workplace behaviours.

-Provide the best customer experience possible.

-Tailoring communication to suit the need of the audience.
+Provide the best customer experience Tailoring communication to suit the need of the audience.
 Manage your-self.

 Manage my health, wellbeing and rest so I can perform well all day, everyday.

-Thank others for their input, assistance and work.
+Thank others for their input, assistance and

 Showing up on time for meetings.

-Not recognising or acknowledging the needs and contribution of others.

-Taking a "one size fits all" approach to working with others.
+Not recognising or acknowledging the needs and contribution of others Taking a "one size fits all" approach to

 Discrimination against others.
 Giving greater weighting to own opinions over others without clear justification.
 Not involving people because they may have a different viewpoint to you.
 Allowing disrespectful or discriminatory behaviour to take place.

 Making little or no effort to understand things from other people's point of view.
-Engaging in, spreading and encouraging
+Engaging in, spreading and encouraging suitable and/or CC inappropriately.
+Inattentiveness during interactions e.g. using your phone while others are presenting Being late (chronically).

-Using jargon and acronyms as a way to excluding or isolating others.
+Using jargon and acronyms as a way to cluding or isolating others.
 Dismissing differing ideas before exploring

-Using email to communicate in situations where a one-on-one conversation is more suitable and/or CC inappropriately.
-Inattentiveness during interactions e.g. using your phone while others are presenting.
+Using email to communicate in situations where a one-on-one conversation is more